COSC-499-W2025/capstone-project-team-19/docs/API.md

 - **Edit Resume**
   - **Endpoint**: `POST /resume/{resume_id}/edit`
   - **Description**: Edits a résumé snapshot.
-Can rename the résumé, edit project details, or both.
-Project editing is optional - you can rename a résumé without editing any project.
+Can rename the résumé, edit project details, update resume-level skill highlighting preferences, or any combination.
+Project editing is optional - you can rename a résumé or update resume-level skill preferences without editing any project.
   - **Path Parameters**:
     - `{resume_id}` (integer, required): The `id` from `resume_snapshots` table.
 Get this from `GET /resume` list.
   - **Auth: Bearer** means this header is required: `Authorization: Bearer <access_token>`